MarioBlazek/twig-byte-units-extension/README.md

             - { name: twig.extension }
 ```

-Once set up, you can use the following Twig functions:
+Once set up, you can use the following Twig filters:

 * `1322000|byte_units_format_metric('MB')` - Returns value formated in MB as returned by `ByteUnits\Metric::format` method
 * `1322000|byte_units_format_binary('MB')` - Returns value formated in MiB as returned by `ByteUnits\Binary::format` method